How to Keep Your Vacuum Smelling Fresh

 Tip #1: Change the interior vacuum bag and wash the exterior bag.
 Odors from dust, dirt, and pet dander can make the bag start to smell.
 Some exterior bags are machine washable; but if yours isn’t, simply wipe down the bag with a damp cloth using warm water.

-Tip #2: If you have a bagless vacuum cleaner (which CLEAN Choice does not recommend), wash out the plastic dirt canister with dish soap and warm water.
+Tip #2: If you have a bagless vacuum cleaner, wash out the plastic dirt canister with dish soap and warm water.
 The dirt and grime can stick to the sides of the canister, giving it a foul odor.
 Do this regularly to keep debris from caking up inside the canister.

 Tip #3: Sprinkle a fragrant herb or spice, like cinnamon or lemon verbena, inside the vacuum bag.
 If you have dark-colored carpets or rugs, you can sprinkle the spices directly on the floor and simply vacuum away.
 This will help infuse the bag with a nice fragrance for a few uses.